 - Grade D: mucosal breaks which involve ≥75% of the mucosal circumference

-The National Institute for Health and Clinical Excellence in the UK has published guidelines on the management of dyspepsia (including reflux symptoms) that impact on clinical practice.
+The National Institute for Health and Care Excellence (NICE) in the UK has published guidelines on the management of dyspepsia (including reflux symptoms) which impact on clinical practice.

 - Dysphagia - food sticking on swallowing, at any age.